Sebaszjuh/Crawlinator/README.md

 # CrawlinaTOR

 ## Information
-This was a school project for a cybersecurity semester, it is a Python / Scrapy based crawler which crawls and scrapes the TOR network through a TOR-proxy
+This was a school project for a cybersecurity semester, it is a Python / Scrapy based crawler which crawls and scrapes the TOR network through a TOR-proxy.

+It also includes a python UI based gui for creating login forums on the tor network

 ## Prerequisites